Made by Debbie, 11 years oldYou need:

 - chalk pastel

-Gustav Klimt (Austria, 1862 – 1918) was born in the neighbourhood of Vienna.
+Gustav Klimt (Austria, 1862 – 1918) was born near Vienna.
 In 1876 Klimt was awarded a scholarship to the Vienna School of Arts and Crafts .
 His work consists of paintings of mostly women, but also wallpaintings, drawings and collages.
 Klimt is much praised for the use of gold in his paintings.

 Show some artwork of Klimt, and especially the painting 'Baby'.
 Discuss the distinctive features in the work: different patterns in the blanket, many colours, the blanket is more important than the baby, wavy lines verschillende patronen in de deken, veel kleuren, de deken is belangrijker dan de baby, wavy lines to express the folds of the blanket.